 6.6.3 Pros

-This solution can speed up the restoration procedure of the terminating session when the P-GW fails and utilizes the existing HSS based P-CSCF Restoration procedure specified in 3GPP TS 23.380 [2].
+This solution can speed up the restoration procedure of the terminating session when the EPC/5GC NF fails and utilizes the existing HSS based P-CSCF Restoration procedure specified in clause 5.4.2.1 of 3GPP TS 23.380 [2] in EPC network or the UDM/HSS based P-CSCF Restoration procedure specified in clause 5.8.4 of 3GPP TS 23.380 [2] in 5GC network.

 6.6.4 Cons

-This solution introduces the extra requirements described in clause 6.6.2 to the P-GW, P-CSCF and PCF when the terminating UE does not respond to the initial INVITE request and it will increase the system overhead of these NFs.
+This solution introduces the extra requirements described in clause 6.6.2 to the SMF/PGW-C, P-CSCF and PCF/PCRF when the terminating UE does not respond to the initial INVITE request and it will increase the system overhead of these NFs.